dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

  - Central Reykjavík (AirBnB)

-*Credit to Aimee Rivers for the videos used in this post.*
+*Credit to Aimee Rivers for the videos used in this post.
+[Check out her video of the same trip here](https://www.youtube.com/watch?v=3f8TPNK_-Z0)*
 <!-- Image references -->

 [map]: /assets/iceland/map.jpg "Map of the route around Iceland and stops"